bngeno/Akan-Names/README.md

 # Akan-Names Generator
-This project features a generator that derives an Akan names with regard to the day of the week that a user was born and their gender.
+This web application `AKAN NAMES GENERATOR` has been developed to ease the mapping of a particular birth date to the exact day of the week.
+All that the user need to know is the DOB.
+Akan names is part of the Ghanaian culture.

 ## Author